''Musicians like Ilonka Kolthof are what keep the music world so fascinating.'' Ned McGowan (composer, 2019)

 ''Spanish fire and virtuosic flute playing (...)''
 Rijnsburger Courant (2010)

 Second Prize winner of the ''2017 Kujala International Piccolo Competition'' Ilonka Kolthof is developing an international career as a versatile flute and piccolo player.
 As such, she has performed across the U.S. and Europe, including a solo recital at the 2016 National Flute Association's convention in San Diego (CA).
 Additionally, Kolthof was a Third Prize winner of the ''2014 NFA Piccolo Artist Competition'' in Chicago (IL) and a finalist of the ''Concours d'interprétation de la ville de Boulogne-Billancourt'' in 2013.
-In season 2018/2019 she will release her first piccolo solo CD.
+In 2019 she will release her debut album with new Dutch works for piccolo & piano.

 Besides playing solo concerts, Kolthof performs many concerts as an orchestral musician and chamber music artist.
 She is a regular guest player with a.o. the Orchestre Philharmonique Royal the Liège (BE), Antwerp Symphony Orchestra (BE), Norrköping Symphony Orchestra (SE), Radio Philharmonic Orchestra (NL), Arnhem Philharmonic Orchestra (NL), The Hague Philharmonic (NL), Netherlands Symphony Orchestra (NL) and the DoelenEnsemble (NL).
 Feeling equally at home as a concerto soloist, Kolthof performed with the Limburg Symphony Orchestra and Mokum Symphony.